I get asked this question all.the.time! If you’re finding yourself reading this article, my guess is that you have tossed this question around, too!

 Save your kids’ memories and remove the clutter.

 If you’re ready to pitch (ahem, recycle) the art, you could go with an app like Keepy.
 I was introduced to Keepy about two years ago, and I’ve been using it to save photos of my children and of their artwork.
-The basic app is free with the option of signing up for a small annual fee of $9.99, which includes unlimited uploads.
+The basic app is free with the option of signing up an additional annual annual fee, which includes unlimited uploads.

 There are a few things I really like about the app: